INSTRUCTIONS FOR AUTHORS

 Acknowledgments of collaboration or preparation may be included as final page in the manuscript.

-9. REPRINTS
+9. CHARGES

 10. PROOFS

-11. COPYRIGHT
+11. COPYRIGHT AND PUBLICATION POLICY

 Copyright of the articles published in this journal belongs to Japanese Society of Human-Environment System.
 The articles published in this journal are protected by copyright, which covers translation rights and the exclusive right to reproduce and distribute all of the articles printed in the journal.
 Authors submitting a paper do so on the understanding that the work has not been published before, is not being considered for publication elsewhere and has been read and approved by all authors.
-The work shall not be published or opened to the public elsewhere in any language without written consent of the Journal of Human-Environment System (JHES).

 12. DECLARATION OF HELSINKI